 Why add cashews to curry?

 Cashews are a great way to add creaminess and thicker texture to vegan recipes.
 The sauce for this curry is very rich and thick.
 If you’d like it to have a thinner sauce like a traditional curry, add half of the cashews or omit them.
 Cashew cream can be made fairly easily by soaking cashews in hot water, then blending them.
-(If you’re curious about using cashew cream in a dessert, check out my Half-Baked Greek Yogurt Cheesecake recipe!)

 To make this coconut cashew curry recipe quicker and easier to make, I did not soak the cashews before adding them to the recipe and blending them.
 Raw cashews will still blend nicely in the sauce.
 If you prefer a silkier texture to your sauce, I would recommend soaking them for an hour before making this recipe.